 All immigration to the U.S. is controlled by annual numerical limits both for individual visa categories and country limits.
 Visa availability may retrogress or become unavailable in high demand categories (EB-3, other workers) and for certain high visa demand countries (Mexico, The Philippines, China and India).
 This is true for both the employment-based and family based immigration categories.

 It is important to completely understand your available visa options when determining your visa strategy.
-A qualified professional, such as a Certified Immigration Specialist, can help you make the most of your initial strategy to avoid common pitfalls and unnecessary complications.
+A qualified professional can help you make the most of your initial strategy to avoid common pitfalls and unnecessary complications.

 TEMPORARY VISAS (NON-IMMIGRANT)